dillonforrest/startup/_posts/2015-05-13-integrating-back-into-the-workforce-after-a-failed-startup-attempt.md

 The interview process with Walter and Rodrigo taught me some things about what I want in my next job:

 - Although I don't want to do purely engineering anymore, I still want to code
-- I want my code to impact sales and marketing and directly increase revenues by bringing in new customers and reduce churn
+- I want my code to impact sales and marketing and directly increase revenues by bringing in new customers and reducing churn
 - The responsibility is something I'm excited to dedicate a year or two, at minimum, to master

 Special thanks to Walter and Rodrigo of iDoneThis.
 I appreciate your time and your belief in my abilities.
 And because of the time these two spent reviewing my projects and chatting with me, I think I know what I want to do next now.
 I want to become a growth engineer.